Connect with others who understand.

 Symptoms of Psoriasis on the Legs

 Symptoms of psoriasis on the legs are similar to those elsewhere on the body.
 The specific symptoms you have will depend on the type of psoriasis your doctor diagnoses you with.
 In general, psoriasis on the legs involves flaky patches of skin.
-These can become inflamed and scaly, and they often itch or burn badly.
+These can become inflamed and scaly, and they often itch or burn.

 Here’s what you should know about the different types of psoriasis that can affect your legs.